midnightntwrk/midnight-architecture/specification/dust.md

 Dust will follow Zerocash commitment/nullifier structure.
-Each `DustOutput` has two projections, a `DustCommitment` and a `DustNullifier`, both produced using the `C::hash`.
+Each `DustOutput` has two projections, a `DustCommitment` and a `DustNullifier`, both produced using the `field::hash`.
 The nullifier set is a set of the former, and the commitment set a Merkle tree of the latter.
 As the dust *genreation* set has faerie-gold attack mitigation, no mitigation is needed for Dust itself.